What Is Agile Methodology in Project Management?

-Agile is a process by which a team can manage a project by breaking it up into several stages and involving constant collaboration with stakeholders and continuous improvement and iteration at every stage.
-The Agile methodology begins with clients describing how the end product will be used and what problem it will solve.
-This clarifies the customer's expectations to the project team.
-Once the work begins, teams cycle through a process of planning, executing, and evaluating — which might just change the final deliverable to fit the customer's needs better.
-Continuous collaboration is key, both among team members and with project stakeholders, to make fully-informed decisions.
+The Agile methodology is a way to manage a project by breaking it up into several phases.
+It involves constant collaboration with stakeholders and continuous improvement at every stage.
+Once the work begins, teams cycle through a process of planning, executing, and evaluating.
+Continuous collaboration is vital, both with team members and project stakeholders.

-The core of the Agile methodology was developed by 17 people in 2001 in written form.
-Their Agile Manifesto of Software Development put forth a groundbreaking mindset on delivering value and collaborating with customers.
-Agile's four main values are expressed as:
+The Agile Manifesto of Software Development put forth a groundbreaking mindset on delivering value and collaborating with customers when it was created in 2001.
+Agile's four main values are:

 - Individuals and interactions over processes and tools

 - Customer collaboration over contract negotiation

 - Responding to change over following a plan

 So what is Agile methodology in project management?
 It’s a process for managing a project that involves constant collaboration and working in iterations.
 Today, the word Agile can refer to these values and the frameworks for implementing them, including Scrum, Kanban, Extreme Programming (XP), and Adaptive Project Framework (APF).

 A project management methodology characterized by building products using short cycles of work that allow for rapid production and constant revision.